plone/documentation/docs/classic-ui/viewlets.md

     />
 ```

 Now, we need to render our viewlet manager somehow.
-One place to do it is in a `main_template.pt`,
-but because we need to add this HTML output to a header section which is produced by *another*
-viewlet manager, we need to create a new viewlet just for rendering our viewlet manager.
+One place to do it is in a {file}`main_template.pt`, but because we need to add this HTML output to a header section which is produced by *another* viewlet manager, we need to create a new viewlet just for rendering our viewlet manager.
-Yo dawg - we put viewlets in your viewlets so you can render viewlets!
+Yo, dawg, we put viewlets in your viewlets so you can render viewlets!

-`browser/viewlets/headerbottom.pt`:
+{file}`browser/viewlets/headerbottom.pt`:

 ```xml
 <tal:comment replace="nothing">